 A rusted cast iron, no matter how rusted, still has the possibility to regain usefulness.
 An extreme case of rust calls for sandblasting and restoration of raw cast iron, followed by seasoning.
 This usually takes place most efficiently at a machine shop.
-Another, more common form of rust, is that which results from moisture of lack of attention.
-This is called profile rusting, and occurs on many different types of cookware, not particular to the cast iron griddle.
+Another, more common form of rust, is that which results from moisture or lack of attention.
+This is called profile rusting and occurs on many different types of cookware, not particular to the cast iron griddle.

 How do you remove rust from Blackstone griddle?

 As mentioned before, cast-iron or cold-rolled steel griddles need regular maintenance such as timely seasoning, grime removal, and rust control.
 To clean a Blackstone griddle from rust, you will need a set of tools and some patience.

 A list of tools is needed to be able to remove profile rusting, and is as follows: